 The first step of the process is to set a stopwatch or the timer on your phone for four minutes.
 This will encourage you to write your goals down quickly and not think about all the challenges that you will encounter along the way.
 For most of us, the second we think about a major goal that we would like to achieve, we immediately start to worry and second guess our ability.
 Don’t worry about four minutes not being enough time.
 You can go through this exercise as many times as you would like.
 When I perform this exercise, it can take me up to two weeks until I have a solid list of goals for the year.

 There will be roadblocks and plenty of challenges to consider, but don’t worry about those things right now.
-Just focus on writing the goals down that are in your heart.
+Just focus on writing down the goals that are in your heart.

 After you set a timer for four minutes, write eight to ten goals that you want to achieve by this time next year.
 It’s good to have some balance on your list.
 For example, maybe you have two health goals, a fitness goal, two business goals, a few personal goals, and a family or charitable goal.
 How you divide your list is totally up to you.